 Dinosaur National Monument

 The Trail and Hitch Lodging and RV Park is home to unique accommodations like tiny houses, yurts, and Airstream trailers.
-So while these structures aren’t exactly cabins per se, they are great places to stay that are located Dinosaur National Monument, so this is a spot worthy of being on this list in our opinion.
+So while these structures aren’t exactly cabins per se, they are great places to stay that are convenient to Dinosaur National Monument.
+This is a spot worthy of being on this list in our opinion.

 Pawnee National Grassland